 - Database size percentage

-Once you’ve added these metrics, you can continue to view them in the Monitoring chart with more details on the Metric window.
+Once you’ve added these metrics, you can continue to view them in the Monitoring chart with more information on the Metric window.
 All four metrics show the average utilization percentage relative to the DTU of your database.
 See the DTU-based purchasing model and vCore-based purchasing model (preview) articles for more information about service tiers.

 You can also configure alerts on the performance metrics.
 Click the Add alert button in the Metric window.
 Follow the wizard to configure your alert.
 You have the option to alert if the metrics exceed a certain threshold or if the metric falls below a certain threshold.